asantaballa/dichos/README.md

 * Es un zero a la izquierda
 * Le ronca el merequeten: It's very complicated, it has implications
 * Esto en us arroz con mango: Spagetti code? hard to separate
+* No le busques cinco patas al gato: Don't look for five legs on the cat; Don't complicate this; Don't look for things that aren't there.